What is a Proxy Server? How Do They Work + Security Risks?

 It takes anonymity a step further by erasing your information before the proxy attempts to connect to the target site.
 It conceals the user’s IP address and the knowledge that a proxy is being used.
 High anonymity proxies are perfect for jobs handling sensitive that demand high confidentiality.

-What is the Difference Between a Proxy Server and a VPN
+Difference Between a Proxy Server and a VPN

 A VPN is similar to a proxy server.
 They make internet traffic appear to be coming from a remote IP address.